mrunalpohekar/METACRAFTERS/README.md

 Furthermore, this contract encompasses two functions named "mint" and "burn."
 The "mint" function is responsible for augmenting the balance of a specified address by a given value.
 Conversely, the "burn" function reduces the balance of the specified address by a given value, subject to the condition that the address possesses an adequate balance to facilitate the requested reduction.

 ## COMPILER TO USE
-We have to use remixIDE to compile and run and deploy the program.
+Use remixIDE to compile/run and deploy the program.

 ## EXECUTING THE PROGRAM
 * Create a new folder called "mytoken.sol."